CutTheCrapTech/email-alias-extensions/README.md

 ## Features

-- **Secure Alias Generation**: Generate strong, unique email aliases directly in your browser.
+- **Secure Alias Generation**: Generate strong, unique email aliases directly in your browser using cryptographic algorithms.
 - **Resilient & Recoverable**: Uses the "Key Ring Model" so that losing a key is not a catastrophic event.
 - **Tracker-Free Emails**: Designed to work with services like [Cloudflare Workers](#integration-with-cloudflare-workers) to clean email trackers.
-- **Cross-Browser Support**: Works seamlessly on Chrome & Firefox.
+- **Cross-Browser Support**: Works seamlessly on Chrome & Firefox with manifest v3.
-- **Guided Setup**: An easy-to-use options page helps you generate and back up your secret key.
+- **Guided Setup**: An easy-to-use options page helps you generate and back up your secret key with secure random generation.
-- **Context Menu & Shortcuts**: Quickly generate aliases from any webpage or with a keyboard shortcut.
+- **Context Menu & Shortcuts**: Quickly generate aliases from any webpage or with customizable keyboard shortcuts.
+- **Toast Notifications**: Real-time feedback with success/error notifications for better user experience.
+- **Improved Error Handling**: Comprehensive error handling and user-friendly error messages.
+- **Enhanced UI**: Modern, responsive design with dark mode support and improved accessibility.

 ## Security and Recovery: The "Key Ring Model"